 How do you know the best windows to buy?
 I know how easy it is to get bogged down in the murky science of window efficiency.
 Unless you’re a true fenestration geek, I recommend the more straightforward solution, which is to ensure any new windows are marked with the blue ENERGY STAR logo.

 The STAR means someone has already been paid to assess the product’s efficiency on your behalf, and they liked what they saw.
-The ENERGY STAR method is a simple shopping trick for identifying energy-efficient products without having to memorize a list of environmentally-friendly brands.
+The ENERGY STAR method is a simple shopping trick for identifying energy-efficient products without having to memorize a list of environmentally-friendly brands in your green home choices.

 5. Fluorescence is Key